 A structured interview, which does require more work upfront, is a better bet.
 Structured interviews rely on a defined, standardized set of questions that help clarify if the candidate is qualified for a given employment opportunity.
 That means that someone who went to your alma mater will be asked the same questions as everyone else who earns an interview.

 While that may seem less colorful, it’s worth it.
-Research shows that structured interviews are nearly twice as predictive of job performance as unstructured interviews.
+Research shows that structured interviews are 1.6 times more predictive of job performance as unstructured interviews.

 6. DON’T “Trust Your Gut”